ClKara/ClKara/README.md

 # 💫 About Me:
-I am a Undergraduate in Computer Science im Aspiring to become a A Computer Science Researcher and a Entreprenuer 🔭 I’m currently working on Machine Learning and Backend Development<br>⚡ Fun fact: I play guitar
+I am a Undergraduate in Computer Science im Aspiring to become a A Computer Science Researcher and a Entreprenuer<br>
+🔭 I’m currently working on Machine Learning and Backend Development<br>⚡ Fun fact: I play guitar